sivanmarom/media-service/README.md

 This project demonstrates how a minimal Node.js service can manage media files in AWS S3
 without relying on frameworks like Express.
 It highlights low-level HTTP handling, streaming,
 validation, error handling, and presigned URLs for large uploads.
+The repo includes step-by-step cURL testing with screenshots to validate every feature.
 The codebase is intentionally simple but extendable — making it a solid foundation for a real production system.

 ---